VachaLab/gorder-manual/src/python_api.md

 or access them programmatically.

-See the Python API documentation on [TODO: insert link](????) for more information about using `gorder` as a Python package.
+See the Python API documentation on [ladme.github.io/pygorder-docs](https://ladme.github.io/pygorder-docs/) for more information about using `gorder` as a Python package.